elpddev/dependecy-injection-seeding-showcase-nestjs/README.md

 **provideSeederService.ts**

-Seen seeding the DB is asynchronous work, we can not rely on the constructor to be the seeding point of work.
+Since seeding the DB is asynchronous work, we can not rely on the constructor to be the seeding point of work.

 Instead, Nest [asynchronous providers](https://docs.nestjs.com/fundamentals/async-providers) can be used to mark when the service has finished its `initialization` - its seeding work.